LCAD-UFES/carmen_lcad/src/sensors/ouster/README.txt

 # Set the laser to run at 20hz
-got to the page http://os-122144000315.local/ or http://192.168.1.200/ got to the Tab: Configuration and change the Lidar Mode to 1024x20 and Apply Config
+got to the page http://os-122144000315.local/ or http://192.168.1.200/ got to the Tab: Configuration and:
+	 change the Lidar Mode to 1024x20
+	 and if you will use two LIDARS ouster together, change the lidar and imu ports Apply Config and Save Config

 To get the vertical angles and azimuth_angles (the rays of some ouster sensors aren't aligned!)
 run: